sguox002/leetcode/leetcode-all.md

 ->>

 ### tree
+<<-1430	Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree    		45.0%	Medium
+check if the vector is a valid path. make sure we check if it is a leaf and have the same length. using dfs with depth.
+->>

+<<-1443	Minimum Time to Collect All Apples in a Tree    		54.6%	Medium
+given a tree of n nodes from 0 to n-1.
+You spend 1s to walk an edge.
+There are some apples on some vertices.
+Start from 0 return the min time to collect all apples and return to 0.
+- build the adjacency matrix
+- postorder traversal
+->>

+<<-1448	Count Good Nodes in Binary Tree    		70.2%	Medium
+a node is good if all path from root to it has no nodes with a value > it. dfs and pass the previous max.
+->>

+<<-1457	Pseudo-Palindromic Paths in a Binary Tree    		67.9%	Medium
+a tree node value are from 1 to 9. return the number of pseuso-palindrome path from root to leaf. pseudo palindrome: permutation of the path is palindrome.
+- dfs
+- record the digit's even odd.
+A path is valid if it has at most one odd.
+->>

 <<-1469	Find All The Lonely Nodes    		80.8%	Easy
 parent has only one child, the child is lonely node, dfs.
 ->>